kata198/indexedredis/README.md

 When no valueType is defined, str/unicode is the type (same as pre-4.0), and default encoding is used (see set/getDefaultIREncoding functions)

+Indexable unless type is a json type or float (use IRFixedPointField to index on floats)

-**IRBase64Field** - Converts to and from Base64
+**IRBase64Field** - Converts to and from Base64.

+Indexable.

 **IRCompressedField** - Automatically compresses before storage and decompresses after retrieval.
 Argument "compressMode" currently supports "zlib" (default) or "bz2".

+Indexsble.

 **IRFixedPointField** - A floating-point with a fixed number of decimal places.
 This type supports indexing using floats, whereas IRField(...valueType=float) does not, as different platforms have different accuracies, roundings, etc. Takes a parameter, decimalPlaces (default 5), to define the precision after the decimal point.

+Indexable.

 **IRPickleField** - Automaticly pickles the given object before storage, and unpickles after fetch.

-Not indexable.
+Not indexable because different representation between python2 and 3, and potentially system-dependent changes repr

 **IRUnicodeField** - Field that takes a parameter, "encoding", to define an encoding to use for this field.
 Use this to support fields with arbitrary encodings, as IRField will use the default encoding for strings.

+Indexable

 **IRBytesField** - Field that forces the data to be "bytes", python2 and python3 compatible.
 If you need python3 only, you can use IRField(valueType=bytes).
 For no encoding/decoding at all, see IRRawField

+Indexable

 **IRClassicField** - Field that imitates the behaviour of a plain-string entry in FIELDS pre-5.0.0.
 This field has a default of empty string, and is always encoded/decoded using the defaultIREncoding

+Indexable

 **IRRawField** - Field that is not converted in any, to or from Redis.
 On fetch this will always be "bytes" type (or str in python2).
 On python3 this is very similar to IRField(...valueType=None), but python2 needs this to store binary data without running into encoding issues.

+Not indexable - No decoding

 **IRFieldChain** - Chains multiple field types together.
 Use this, for example, to compress the base64-representation of a value, or to compress utf-16 data.
 See section below for more details.

+Indexable if all chained fields are indexable.

 **Chaining Multiple Types**